The Dalles, Oregon

 Museum Listings (see The Dalles section)

 Principle industries are Agriculture (wheat, cherries), Manufacturing, Processing, and Tourism.
 During the energy crisis of 2000 and 2001, the Enron-manipulation of the price of electricity forced several hundred job layoffs at Northwest Aluminum, which operated two local smelters, plunging the local economy into a depression.
-While the local economy suffered from the closure of the two aluminum smelters, the citizens actively continued to improve the town.
+While the local economy has suffered from the closure of the two aluminum smelters, the citizens are resilient and are actively continue to improve the town. | ||

-Chief among these improvements is a public access underpass that connects the core downtown area with the Columbia River, allowing for tour boats to dock and the Riverfront Trail which will provides ten miles of uninterrupted hiking from The Dalles Dam to the Discovery Center at Crate's Point.
+Chief among these improvements is a public access underpass that will connect the core downtown area with the Columbia River, allowing for tour boats to dock and the Riverfront Trail which will provide ten miles of uninterrupted hiking from The Dalles Dam to the Discovery Center at Crate's Point. |

 Click here to view a community profile prepared by the Oregon Economic & Community Development Department.